cuustard/uni/SCC.141.md

 - GDPR
 - Equality Act 2010
-- Copyright, Designgs and Patents Act 1988
+- Copyright, Designs and Patents Act 1988

 There is an importance to managing risks.
-We need to anticiapate and minimise unintended consequences, build dependable and error-tolerant systems.
+We need to anticipate and minimise unintended consequences and build dependable and error-tolerant systems.

 There is an importance to considering end-users as it is vital to consider end-users throughout the dev lifecycle.

-### How Term 2 Will Work

-Still group work but different members.
-The groupwork in 141 will prepare me for further work in years 2 and 3.
-Should be noted that the induvidual assessment component is worth 70% of the 141 grade.

-What are we being examined on?
-Open ended questions. not memorisation.